Step back into a time when fortunes were found underfoot and hope was dug out of the hillsides.

 The town hosts an annual Silver Festival, celebrating its pivotal role in global silver production.

-[Silver Legacy]: Wallace’s rich silver mining history defines its past and enriches its present.
+[Every Block, a Historic Site]: Wallace’s rich silver mining history defines its past and enriches its present.

 Butte was once known as the “Richest Hill on Earth” for its extensive copper mines.
 Its history is integral to the American story of industrialization.